G-pz/HPN-CR/README.md

 <h1>HPN-CR: Heterogeneous Parallel Network for SAR-Optical Data Fusion Cloud Removal</h1>
 </div>

-This repository contains the codes for the paper "HPN-CR: Heterogeneous Parallel Network for SAR-Optical Data Fusion Cloud Removal"
+This repository contains the codes for the paper "HPN-CR: Heterogeneous Parallel Network for SAR-Optical Data Fusion Cloud Removal".

 ## Paper Reference
 If you use the codes for your research, please cite us accordingly: